-Mood sometimes presents as tricky for older students.
+Mood sometimes presents as tricky as you’re teaching literary devices in high school.
 Students can detect the mood, the feelings evoked in readers from reading.

 They have sadness for Gerald when he can’t dance.
 Gerald hangs his head, leaves the party, and faces ridicule.
 Later, students feel uplifted and triumphant as Gerald finds what works for him and discovers his strengths.

 Mood is one of several important high school literary terms that connects to other pieces of a story.